 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
-Several adverse conditions and material uncertainties, including low metal prices, cast significant doubt upon the going concern assumption.
-In 2016, the Company restructured its debts with Orion, its principal lender, pursuant to the Restructuring Transaction in order to address ongoing liquidity concerns, while continuing to be focused on minimizing uncommitted capital expenditures and preserving the Company's growth options (see Note 1 of the Consolidated Financial Statements - Nature of operations and going concern).
+Several adverse conditions and material uncertainties, including low metal prices, cast significant doubt upon the going concern assumption (see Note 1 of the Consolidated Financial Statements - Nature of operations and going concern).